About the Farm

 In October of 2021 Indigenous Experiences announced a new tourism experience in Ottawa’s Greenbelt called Mādahòkì Farm, building on the growing interest in agritourism, farm-to-table culinary experiences and authentic cultural experiences from an Indigenous perspective.

-We are open to the public Thursday-Sunday 11:00 am - 4:00 pm.
-Come by and visit us, there is lots to do!4
+We are open to the public during winter from Thursday-Sunday 11:00 am - 4:00 pm.
+Come by and visit us, there is lots to do!

 You do not need a booking to come visit during our open hours, however if you are a group of 20 or more, you can make a booking here.

 - Visit the small farm animals (you can buy some feed from the store).

 - Watch the endangered Ojibwe Spirit Horses playing and grazing in the fields.
 (Please do not feed the horses).

 - Walk the legacy trail and leave a message of reconciliation. (reconciliation rocks available at the store)

 - Visit our marketplace store which is filled with arts/crafts/foods from over 40 Indigenous artists/makers.

 - There is also a children’s play area with bales of hay to climb on, a teeter-totter and lots of space for kids to run around.